Peter Jahr

-Peter Jahr (born 24 April 1959) is a German politician who served as a member of the European Parliament from 2009 to 2024.
+Dieter Peter Jahr (born 24 April 1959) is a German politician who served as a member of the European Parliament from 2009 to 2024.
 He is a member of the Christian Democratic Union, part of the European People's Party.

 Early life and education

 After Abitur and military service Peter Jahr entered the Karl-Marx-Universität Leipzig to study agricultural science.
 In 1984 he graduated as Diplom-Landwirt (comp.
 Master of Agricultural Engineering) and in 1988 obtained a doctorate (Dr.agr.).

 From 1984 until 1988 he was research assistant at the Karl-Marx-Universität Leipzig.
 In 1988 he joined the Justus von Liebig Landwirtschaftliche Produktionsgenossenschaft as administrator.
 In 1990 he became manager of the Agrar Gmbh, Taura.
 Since 1995 he is a sideline farmer.

 Political career

 Early beginnings

 Jahr was a member of the Democratic Farmers' Party of Germany from 1988 to 1990 and joined the Christian Democratic Union in 1990.

 From 1990 to 2002, Jahr was Member of the Landtag of Saxony, the German state of Saxony's parliament.
 He left the Landtag to become a member of the German Bundestag representing the district of Döbeln - Mittweida - Meißen II.